 - Financial reports (demonstrate the company's expenses, budget, revenue, profit, accounting, among other money-related things);

-Things to Consider When Reporting Data
+7 Things to Consider When Reporting Data

 A data report in itself isn't a magic wand.
 And if you want it to serve its purpose, the solution must be feasible and created with due thought.
 Here are several tips you should note when approaching the matter of how to report data properly.

-1. Define the purpose of the report
+1. Define the Purpose of the Report

+First things first, what are you looking for?
 Aiming at a detail-oriented report is wise, but squeezing too many things in one place is a common mistake.
 This is especially the case when a report or dashboard started out as something easy to comprehend but grew to become a complicated mess.

-2. Decide on the metrics and data sources
+2. Decide on the Metrics

-Where will the data be gathered from?
-How will it be merged and blended?
+Then, you have to determine whether the corresponding metrics are relevant.
+Can they coexist in one dashboard or need to be split?
 How are you going to evaluate and analyze the incoming data?
 You get one step closer to a good report by pinning down the major indicators.

 Likewise, mind the accessibility of the information as collaboration is key.
 Ideally, a user should have access to data from various devices, allowing for round-the-clock availability even via a mobile device.

-Your data reports must be simple to follow and navigate.
-So you need to consider your use of colors, structure, layouts, and element placement.
+Your reports must be simple to follow and navigate.
+So, you need to consider your use of colors, structure, layouts, and element placement.
 By extracting the essentials, you make data relevance a priority.
 Adding filters and optimal formats to your data visualization reports can help users modify the parameters and find answers to their questions more effectively.

-You should also prioritize the quality of the displayed information in your reports.
+You should also prioritize the quality of the displayed information, no matter the chosen types of reporting.
 You wouldn't want to deal with inaccurate data or that shown with the wrong timing, right?
-So check twice that your data is correct and readily available, for example, delivering the right information in real-time or for a chosen period (week, month, quarter, etc.).
 Automation is your biggest helper in this respect.
+So check twice that your data is correct and readily available, for example, that you:

 Upsilon has been delivering high-end data visualization services and reporting solutions for quite a while now.
 So, to provide you with specific data visualization report examples that we've worked on, we'd like to tell you about the fully customizable reports we've created for Collectrium.

-The objective was to develop a reporting solution allowing collectors to easily craft detailed reports containing all the vital information about an art object or collection.
+The objective was to develop a reporting solution that would allow collectors to easily craft detailed reports containing all the vital information about an art object or collection.
 The process of making as many reports as you want needed to be simple, fast, and straightforward.
 At the same time, the data shown in the reports had to provide a structured representation of the art collections in an easy-to-comprehend format.

 Flexibility and convenience were among the priorities.
-So we built templates, fitted the reports with customizable fields and layouts, and organized the process in simple-to-follow steps.
+So, we built templates, fitted the reports with customizable fields and layouts, and organized the process in simple-to-follow steps.
 Thanks to the implementation of droplists, filters, and ready-made blocks, filling out the details of every object is effortless.

 Furthermore, the data reporting solution is now an integral part of Collectrium's customizable dashboard, which includes neat data visualization for key operations using diagrams, charts, and other means.

 With the market constantly changing, a business needs to be up-to-date and guided by the latest and most relevant data.
-Although the incoming information pool may be complex, flexible and modern data visualization reports come to the rescue.
+Although the incoming information pool may be complex, flexible and modern data analysis reports come to the rescue.

-When approached with due thought, they show the full panorama, allowing businesses to stay afloat and not miss a thing.
+Now that we've found answers to such questions as "what is data reporting" and which benefits it can bring, we know that when approached with due thought, they show the full panorama, allowing businesses to stay afloat and not miss a thing.
 Reinforced dashboards and advanced data reporting bring agility and scalability to organizations and improve their odds of staying competitive in the long run.

 If you need intuitive, accessible, and actionable data reports, don't hesitate to contact us, as Upsilon's team is always glad to provide a consultation!